dotnet/arcade/Documentation/Darc.md

 #### What can I gather a drop for?

-You can gather a either an isolated or full (includes dependencies) drop for any build in the repository graph.
+You can gather either an isolated or full (includes dependencies) drop for any build in the repository graph.
 Since the major components of the .NET Core stack are rooted at 3 different repositories, gathering a drop of those repositories will generate a drop for those 3 components and any of their inputs if `--full`